spcask/10kbclub/.github/ISSUE_TEMPLATE/add.md

 (Replace this line with your answer.)

-**Provide a link to a discussion on Reddit or Hacker News where some content from your website received at least 100 upvotes.**
+**Provide one or more links to discussions on Reddit or Hacker News where some content from your website received at least 100 upvotes.**

 (Replace this line with one or more links.)